cloudmesh/cloudmesh-storage/README.md

-As we are developping multicloud environments we like to reuse and make some of the functionallity similar between clouds. for this reason we have implemented a provider concept that reads teh credentials for each storage location from a cloudmesh yaml file.
+As we are developping multicloud environments we like to reuse and make some of the functionallity similar between clouds. for this reason we have implemented a provider concept that reads the credentials for each storage location from a cloudmesh yaml file.

 Then based on the `cms.kind` of this storage location a Provider is picked and we can interact with the system.

-Thisis documented for the compute provider at
+This is documented for the compute provider at

 * [Provider concept](https://cloudmesh.github.io/cloudmesh-manual/concepts/providers.html)